vpithart/Leaflet.TextBox/README.md

 # Leaflet.TextBox
-Add a text box to the leaflet map using the SVG renderer.
+Adds a text box to the leaflet map using the SVG renderer.

 ## Leaflet version
-The example is develped against Leaflet 1.0.
+Compatible with Leaflet 1.7.

 ## Usage
 The library works by adding a `setText` method to the `Rectangle` layers.